 According to Tesla, the Autopilot mode is a “public beta,” which means it’s not completely finished in development, but it is deemed safe enough for users to experiment with.
 However, last month’s fatal crash cannot be ignored and is proof the technology is still flawed.
 It seems the cars offer too much autonomy too soon.
 While the self-driving cars are impressive and have helped drivers avoid more collisions than cause them, we hope they become more carefully regulated.

-The Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP help victims who have sustained injuries or lost loved ones in car accidents.
-Call us today to speak to one of our attorneys.
+The Washington, D.C. personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP help victims who have sustained injuries or lost loved ones in car accidents.
+Contact us today to speak to one of our attorneys.